druiz912/ProyectoFinalCloud/README.md

 > After it you will have  access to the app throught the *gateway* in the port 8080, and you will have two instances of *backweb* and *backempresa*

 # Let`s try the app
-> Follow the points step by step in order, they cover all the possibilities or so I think...
+> Follow the points step by step in order, they cover all the possibilities or so I think...<br/>
 > Im sorry now its time to write in spanish.

 ## ¿Cómo realizo una reserva?